eyabriki/MRI-classification/README.md

 POST /login: Logs in the user and returns an access token

-<u>The following endpoints for MRI dataset management are available:<u>
+<ins>The following endpoints for MRI dataset management are available:</ins>

 POST /MRI: Uploads an MRI image and classifies it as healthy or containing a tumor (protected endpoint)